 Some call it a scam, some may just see it as a dealer trying to rip you off, but either way, packing payments change the price you pay for your loan.

-The easiest way to avoid packing payments is to keep the focus on the price of the car, not how much you’re paying per month.
+- How to avoid it: Keep the focus on the price of the car, not how much you’re paying per month.
 Keep this in mind, and the salesperson will have no room to tack on extras.

 5. Loan modification scams

 A loan modification scam happens after a buyer takes out a loan and struggles to make payments.
 Seeking relief, you may turn to businesses that claim to negotiate with the lender for a small upfront fee, usually a few hundred dollars.

 As with most things, if it sounds too good to be true, it likely is.
 According to the Federal Trade Commission (FTC), victims of loan modification scams are often told to stop making payments to their lender because the loan modification company is going to take care of negotiations.
 This never happens, and the victim can’t get in contact with the company after paying for the service.

 - How to avoid it: Stay away from companies that claim to modify your loan.
 If you’re struggling with payments, contact your lender directly and explain your situation.
 Many are willing to defer payments or extend your loan term.
-While it will make your loan cost more over the long run, it can lower the monthly amount you owe, making it easier to handle the payments.

 Although not technically considered scams, some tactics dealers use can cheat you out of your money.